 ADR, Foley sounds, rerecording and SFX sound effects bring life to the action on screen.
-Even student filmmakers benefit from experimenting with this valuable craft.
+Don’t assume this is something reserved for big budget movies – every short film benefits from this valuable craft.

 You can easily overlook the importance of sound effects and clear dialogue while recording a student or zero budget film.
 But their absence makes a real and discernible difference to the audience experience.
 Also, random noises such as passing aircraft, emergency sirens and the runner’s vibrating phone are picked up – no matter how hard you try to avoid them.

 What does ADR stand for in film?

 ADR in film production stands for Automated Dialogue Replacement, and means the studio process of re-recording or adding dialogue after filming has ended.
 It’s also known as looping and usually happens to clean up the sound quality or change the delivery of lines.

 - voice replacement – replacing an actor’s voice, the most notable example being the voice of Darth Vader (James Earl Jones instead of actor David Prowse) in Star Wars 1977

 - voice matching – a voice actor sounding like the original character; usually for new lines and an unavailable screen actor

 - Visual ADR – the actor watches the scene they are rerecording